-Magenta House helps owners and renters alike remake their homes across Los Angeles Council District 5 into models of power efficiency and water conservation on a do-it-yourself basis.
-We call them “Magenta Houses” for the way they serve as stand-out markers of a resilient future.
+Magenta House pop-up events educate families on remaking their homes into models of power efficiency and water conservation — all on a do-it-yourself basis.
+We call them “Magenta Houses” for the way they’re neighborhood stand-outs of a resilient future.

 The Magenta House program, conceived in the Water & Power Blitz, launched as a series of public events for community and family education: pop-up events and makeovers.